clayton-duarte/node-es6-seed/README.md

 ### | The Demo Component |

-- just call: import Demo from 'react-npm';
+- just call: import Doc from 'react-npm';
-- add <Demo/> on your render method
+- add <Doc/> on your render method
 - see the magic!

 ### | Using Localy |

 - npm link - on this repository; then,
-- npm link react-packer - on the repository where you want to use your package localy
+- npm link react-npm - on the repository where you want to use your package localy

 ### | Have FUN |

-> Library

-- Grid
-- Col
-- Row
-- more...
-(soon)
+@clayton-duarte